benchristian88/CatWheel/README.md

 ## Roadmap
 Like any good cat project, we need a roadmap.
 Here are a few other ideas to make it better.
 I am hoping the community jumps in and we make this thing awesome.
 **Roadmap Items**
-1. Local Speed Display
+1. Local Speed Display (DJBenson has this done, so easy, just need to buy a lcd screen and make a box)
-2. Grafana Dashboards (half done already)
-3. Microchip Reader to identify cat present
+2. Microchip Reader to identify cat present
-4. Coco Youtube channel - online footage and alerts when she is running on the wheel
+3. Coco Youtube channel - online footage and alerts when she is running on the wheel

 **DONE**
 1. Persistant Total Distance to survive reboots (done in Advanced code - thanks DJBenson)
 2. More sensors  (again, thanks DJBenson, added what we need here)
+3. Grafana Dashboards

 ## Finished Product
 A happy Coco, enjoying her time on the wheel, keeping fit, and inside away from the big bad world.